Children's Programming, Hip Hop, Tap

 Stacey began dancing at the age of 3 at the Isabelle’s School of Dance in Schodack, NY, and began dancing competitively in tap, jazz, lyrical, modern, and ballet with the school at 6 years of age.
 Stacey later joined The Albany Berkshire Ballet to focus on her ballet training.
 She began teaching tap at The Cantarella School of Dance and The Albany Berkshire Ballet when she was 16, while touring with their company’s production of “The Nutcracker”.
 Throughout her career, Stacey has trained under dancers from the New York City Ballet through her attendance at the New York State Summer School for the Arts, and work with the Radio City Rockettes.
 She has also performed with the Burklyn Ballet Theatre.
 Stacey began teaching for Berkshire Dance Theatre in the summer of 2011, and teaches tap, jazz, ballet, pointe, and children’s classes.

 Erica has been dancing since she was three with Berkshire Dance Theatre and later with Happy Feet School of Dance.
 She continued to dance until she was 21.
-She took a break from dancing; got married and started a family.
-Not long after she had her second child, she accepted a dance coach position at Mount Anthony Union High School.
-She has been coaching the Varsity Dance team for 10 years now.
+She took a break from dancing, but not long after she had her second child, she accepted a dance coach position at Mount Anthony Union High School.
+She has been coaching the Varsity Dance team for 14 years now.
 While Erica is mainly self-taught dancer, she has attended multiple dance intensives and trainings.
-Erica graduated with B.A. in Business Management and works full-time at the corporate office for Orvis.
-She lives in Bennington with her family.
-This is Erica’s first year at BDT teaching Hip Hop and Children’s classes.
+Erica graduated with B.A. in Business Management and works full-time at the corporate office for Orvis and 2023 marks Erica’s fourth year at BDT teaching Hip Hop and Children’s classes.
 She is excited to be a part of the BDT faculty!

 Kayla began dancing at the age of 4 at The Dance Project in Queens, NY beginning with tap, jazz, modern and lyrical.
 It wasn't until high school when she began to take hip hop classes as well as choreograph for her high school theatre productions.
 Kayla considers her favorite dance style to be "lyrical hip hop," a style coined by the show "So You Think You Can Dance."
 She decided this style fit best for her love to choreograph pieces that take audiences through a story or theme.
 Kayla went to Massachusetts College of Liberal Arts (MCLA) and wanted to continue dancing for fun.
 It was fellow BDT faculty member, Mr. Jamal, who convinced her to go to MCLA's Dance Company auditions her first semester.
 After that, there wasn't a semester that went by that Kayla was not dancing in three or more pieces or choreographing.
 Her senior year, she was Co-President of the company with Miss Amanda!
 Since graduating, Kayla works in the Office of Admission at MCLA recruiting new students to her alma mater.
 Kayla is also a co founder of a community dance crew called dysFUNKcrew.
 Along with other BDT faculty, dysFUNKcrew travels locally to perform at community events.
 She is excited to begin teaching at Berkshire Dance Theatre in Fall 2019!